Skip to content

 NameDía del Trabajo, Labor Day

-StatusPublic Holiday in Peru
+StatusPublic holiday in Peru

-Travel TipCheck opening hours and traffic beforehand
+Travel TipCheck opening hours, traffic, and tours in advance

 What does May 1st mean in Peru?